norombabajd/campaign/campaign.md

     image: "/uploads/2020/03/01/kidsandrallies.jpeg"
     caption: Taking care of kids, and taking care of the rallies.
 John Daniel can do it all!
 - template: 2-column-media-element
   block: media-2
   image_1:
-    image: "/uploads/2020/02/10/lightmodeburns.jpeg"
-    caption: Being in Light Mode Burns as Much as not Voting for John Daniel.
-  image_2:
-    image: "/uploads/2020/02/10/energylikeanled.jpeg"
-    caption: Energy like an LED Light Bulb, Can Last Longer than a Year.
-- template: 2-column-media-element
-  block: media-2
-  image_1: